jclwriter/57-Exercises-for-Programmers/README.md

 These exercises can be done in any code, but I am using Python 3.6.

-Exercise 1: Completed
+Exercise 1: Saying Hello - Completed
-Saying Hello

-Exercise 2: Completed
-Number of Characters in a String
+Exercise 2: Number of Characters in a String - Completed

-Exercise 3: Completed
+Exercise 3: Printing quotes - Completed
-Printing quotes

-Exercise 4: Completed
+Exercise 4: Mad Lib - Completed
-Mad Lib

-Exercise 5:
-Simple Math
+Exercise 5: Simple Math - Completed

-Exercise 6:
-Retirement Calculator
+Exercise 6: Retirement Calculator - Completed

 Exercise 7:
 Are of a Rectangular Room